 There are several concepts which aim to specify different flavours of diversity.
 Perhaps the oldest is Whittaker's concept of alpha, beta and gamma diversity (Whittaker 1960).
 Whittaker built upon Fisher’s alpha and extended the concept of local species richness (alpha diversity) for regional species richness (gamma diversity) and change in species composition among samples (beta diversity).
 Among complementary approaches is the one introduced by Jurasinsky et al. (2009), identifying inventory diversity (alpha and gamma diversity, differing by scale at which it is applied), and differentiation vs proportional diversity (both being beta diversities – differentiation one calculated by dissimilarity indices or as a variation of species composition matrix, while proportional as the ratio between gamma and alpha diversity).

 Beta diversity is a concept fundamentally different from alpha or gamma diversity, and itself represents a complex topic.
-Beta diversity can be seen as species turnover (directional exchange of species among pair of samples or along spatial, temporal or environmental gradient) or as variation of species composition (non-directional description of heterogeneity in species composition within the dataset)(e.g. Anderson et al. 2011).
-Alternatively (sensu Jurasinsky et al. 2009), beta diversity can be seen as either differential diversity (considering differences in species composition) or as proportional diversity (proportion of species on regional and local level, gamma vs alpha diversity).
+Beta diversity can be seen as species turnover (directional exchange of species among pair of samples or along spatial, temporal or environmental gradient) or as variation in species composition (non-directional description of heterogeneity in species composition within the dataset)(e.g. Anderson et al. 2011).
+Alternatively (sensu Jurasinsky et al. 2009), beta diversity can be seen as either differential diversity (considering differences in species composition) or as proportional diversity (proportion of species on a regional and local level, gamma vs alpha diversity).